Electric-Coin-Company/zcash-docs/source/rtd_pages/Debian-Ubuntu-build.md

 * Building from source

-	This requires downloading dependencies manually via the command line:
+	This requires downloading dependencies manually via the command line (libtinfo5 is required for v4.1.0):

 	```
      sudo apt-get install \